asolodenko/paws/docs/features/adoption-eligibility.md

 ## Original Prompt
 Implement the adoption eligibility check feature for a user.
 Also implement displaying visit counter on a paw page.
 I don't have exact design for the counter, but I want it to be a progress bar.

+### Round 2:
+Make the next updates:
+- fix the data flow for visit count, it should not send api request, but read data directly from Firestore as described in instructions
+- I find eligibility check in the request dialog redundant as the button opening it is disabled until user is eligible to adopt.

 ## Feature Overview
 This feature enforces a requirement that users must complete 5 fulfilled visit requests to a specific pet before they are eligible to submit an adoption request for that pet.
 It includes visual feedback via a progress bar showing the user's visit count.